Berkantrkgl/Berkantrkgl/README.md

 ### Hi there 👋, I'm Berkan Turkoglu
 #### Backend Development
-Hi !!
-I'm Berkan.
-I am a Turkish-German University student and I am improving myself in the field of software.
-I mainly worked with Java, Spring and SQL.
-Currently, I am actively developing myself on Python, AWS Cloud and algorithms.
+Hello, I am Berkan Turkoglu.
+I am a 4th year student at the Turkish-German University in Istanbul.
+I'm interested in web development.
+During my software development training at school; I had the opportunity to work with Java, Python and Javascript.
+I was mostly interested in Backend development.

-Skills: JAVA / SPRING / SQL / AWS / PYTHON / GIT / JAVASCRIPT / HTML-CSS
+Skills: Javascript / Nodejs / Python / Java / Sql / Git / Django / Spring Boot / Html-Css

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Python,Django, AWS-Cloud and Frontend basics
+- 🌱 I’m currently learning Javascript, Nodejs and React
 - 📫 How to reach me: berkan.trkgl35@gmail.com